cgaoumd/Stock/README.md

 # Stock

-Request stock time series data from Alpha Vantage API Documentation can be found at https://www.alphavantage.co/documentation/#
+Request stock time series data from Alpha Vantage API.

+Documentation can be found at https://www.alphavantage.co/documentation/#